-While Dr. Bierman noted that the experiment “wasn’t a realistic situation”, another healthcare professional pointed out that she had a “28-year-old male come in with teeth decayed almost to the gum line and in terrible pain thanks to daily consumption of energy drinks and [soft drinks]“.
+While the dentist noted that the experiment “wasn’t a realistic situation”, another healthcare professional pointed out a situation where a “28-year-old male came in with teeth decayed almost to the gum line and in terrible pain thanks to daily consumption of energy drinks and [soft drinks].”

-4. The 6-year-old who got a Lego stuck on his tooth
+4. The 6-year-old Who Got a Lego Stuck on Their Tooth

-This image, shared on Figure 1 by a dental hygienist, shows a rare bifid uvula, or a uvula that is split into two.
-Even more interesting — the patient is a triplet and both her siblings share the same condition.
+This dental image, shared on Figure 1 by a dental hygienist, shows a rare bifid uvula, or a uvula that is split into two.
+Even more interesting — the patient is a triplet and the triplets all share the same condition.